|

 Plenary Lecturers

 Tetsuro Tsuji received his Ph.D. degree from the Department of Mechanical Engineering and Science at Kyoto University, Japan, in 2013.
-After obtaining his Ph.D., he became an Assistant Professor at the Graduate School of Engineering Science, Osaka University.
-In 2019, he was appointed Assistant Professor at the Graduate School of Informatics, Kyoto University.
-Since 2021, he has been an Associate Professor in the same department.
+After completing his Ph.D., he became an Assistant Professor at the Graduate School of Engineering Science, Osaka University.
+In 2019, he was appointed Assistant Professor at the Graduate School of Informatics, Kyoto University, where he has been an Associate Professor since 2021.

-His current research areas include molecular fluid dynamics, rarefied gas dynamics, and microfluidics.
-From the beginning of his career, he has worked on numerical analysis and theoretical modeling of non-equilibrium gaseous systems.
+His current research interests include molecular fluid dynamics, rarefied gas dynamics, and microfluidics.
+Since the beginning of his career, he has worked on numerical analysis and theoretical modeling of non-equilibrium gaseous systems.
 More recently, he has also focused on microfluidic and optofluidic experiments.
 In particular, thermally induced microflows and microparticle motion, as well as their interconnection, are among the main topics of his recent publications.

 Title of the Plenary Lecture: Thermally-induced flows in microfluidic systems: from optothermal fluidic experiments to non-equilibrium gaseous modeling